connectsolutions/best-practices/architecture/microservice-principals.md

 ### <a name="encapsulated"></a>Encapsulated

 A microservice should [encapsulate](http://en.wikipedia.org/wiki/Encapsulation_%28object-oriented_programming%29) and manage it's own data.
 This includes decentralizing the conceptual models and data storage.
-Each service should protect is't data from direct access by other services.
+Each service should protect it's data from direct access by other services.

 Hiding the internals of the service protects its integrity by preventing users from setting the internal data of the service into an invalid or inconsistent state.
 A supposed benefit of encapsulation is that it can reduce system complexity, and thus increase robustness, by allowing the developer to limit the inter-dependencies between software components